oshaikh13/FBot/README.md

 ## License

-Copyright (c) 2015 and beyond Omar Shaikh.
 The content of this project itself is licensed under the MIT License